CarlosGomes00/Transformer-Based-Models-for-Chemical-Fingerprint-Prediction/README.md

 With the features provided in this repository, you can:
 - Reading and parsing *.mgf* files
 - Visualisation of individual and multiple spectra
+- Features that allow an exploratory analysis of the .mgf file
 - SMILES extraction from *.mgf* files
 - Generation of Morgan Fingerprints